 Buying tickets as a tourist for River Plate is much easier than buying tickets for Boca Juniors.
 Just rock up to their stadium, Estadio Monumental Antonio Vespucio Liberti (AKA El Monumental) between 10 am – 7 pm.

-Tickets for nose-bleed seats (high in the stadium) are around 5000 Argentine pesos and it gets pricier if you want to be closer to the action, with premium tickets rising to 2,550 pesos.
+Tickets for nose-bleed seats (high in the stadium) were around 5000 Argentine pesos and it gets pricier if you want to be closer to the action, with premium tickets rising to 2,550 pesos, however due to massive inflation you might (sadly) want to add 70% on those numbers.

 As a foreigner, you will need to bring your passport with you to acquire these tickets.
 I will discuss how to get to El Monumental Stadium in this post, for those wanting this option or to go for a stadium tour of River Plate.